🇳🇿

 Lean into Auckland and Wellington's dedicated vegan scene

 Both cities have well-established fully plant-based restaurants and a density of vegan-friendly cafés that outperforms their size.
-Wellington in particular is remarkable — the capital supports more dedicated vegan venues per capita than most comparable cities in the region.
-HappyCow coverage is reliable and frequently updated for both cities.
-Christchurch's post-earthquake rebuild introduced a modern café culture that includes solid vegan options across the central city.
+Wellington in particular supports more dedicated vegan venues per capita than most comparable cities in the region.
+Christchurch's post-earthquake rebuild introduced a modern café culture with solid vegan options.
+Using the "Vegan Only" filter on restaurant discovery apps surfaces venues where every item is safe without asking.

 03

-New Zealand follows the Food Standards Australia New Zealand (FSANZ) code, which requires the 14 major allergens — including milk, eggs, and fish — to be clearly emphasised on prepacked food labels, usually in bold, but sometimes by a different typographic style.
-Useful for supermarkets and packaged foods.
-It does not solve café menus, bakery cabinets, or restaurant cooking methods.
-Use allergen labelling to navigate supermarket aisles confidently; always ask directly in any café or restaurant — the law does not reach the kitchen.
+New Zealand follows the FSANZ code, which requires the 14 major allergens to be visually emphasised on pre-packaged food labels.
+This is useful for supermarket shopping and helps navigate aisles confidently.
+It does not reach café menus, bakery cabinets, or restaurant cooking methods.
+Honey is not a regulated allergen under FSANZ.
+Use the labelling standard to shop confidently in supermarkets; always ask directly in any café or restaurant.

 04